pasavee123/CeXaRFinal/README.md

 - `test/`: Pytest unit tests and tiny fixtures.
 - `EVA-X[repo]/`: Complete EVA-X reference repository for model architecture.

-## ⚠️ Important Changes
+## ⚠️ Critical Requirements
-**No Fallback Models**: This application now requires authentic trained EVA-X weights.
-It will fail gracefully with clear error messages if:
+**AUTHENTIC EVA-X ONLY**: This medical application requires authentic EVA-X models and will FAIL if:
-- Model weights are not found
+- EVA-X repository structure is incomplete (`EVA-X[repo]/classification/models/`)
-- EVA-X architecture cannot be imported
+- Model weights are not found or invalid
-- Invalid checkpoint files are provided
+- EVA-X dependencies are missing (timm, torch, etc.)

-This ensures medical diagnosis reliability by preventing the use of untrained or inappropriate models.
+**NO FALLBACK MODELS** - System will error immediately to ensure medical diagnosis reliability.

 ## 🚀 Performance Improvements
 - **Model Caching**: Models are cached using `@lru_cache` to avoid reloading on each request